beetcb/ghdl/README.md

 ![demo](./demo.svg)

-- Auto decompressing and unarchiving the downloaded asset.
+- Auto decompressing and unarchiving the downloaded asset (without any system dependencies like `tar` or `unzip`).

     ```ts
     Currently supporting unarchiving `tar` and decompressing `zip` `gzip`.